- How are gastrointestinal stromal tumors treated?

 Many other specialists may be involved in your care as well, including nurse practitioners, nurses, nutrition specialists, social workers, and other health professionals.

 It is important to discuss all treatment options as well as their possible side effects with your doctors to help make the decision that best fits your needs.
-If time permits, it is often a good idea to seek a second opinion.
+If you have time, it is often a good idea to seek a second opinion.
 A second opinion can provide more information and help you feel confident about your chosen treatment plan.